Fermionic Matrix Product Operators and Topological Phases of Matter: Introduction

 The search for topological phases of matter has recently empowered different fields of mathematical physics.
 From the technological point of view, such phases could be instrumental in creating fault tolerant architectures for quantum computation~\cite{kitaev2003fault,nayak2008non}.
 From the theoretical point of view, such phases are fascinating due to the fact that all the relevant physics is encoded in the entanglement structure of the corresponding many body wavefunctions~\cite{kitaev2006topological,levin2006detecting,chen2010local}.
 The natural field theoretic framework for classifying topological phases of matter is provided by topological quantum field theory.

-For the bosonic case, explicit many-body realizations of non-chiral TQFTs have been constructed in terms of quantum doubles \cite{kitaev2003fault} and string-nets~\cite{levin2005string}, whose ground state wavefunctions have a very simple realization in terms of projected entangled pair states \cite{verstraete2006criticality,gu2009tensor,buerschaper2009explicit}.
-This quantum tensor network representation has led to a mathematical framework in which the symmetries of the entanglement degrees of freedom are represented by an algebra of matrix product operators (MPO) \cite{schuch2010peps,buerschaper2014twisted,csahinouglu2014characterizing,williamson2014matrix,bultinck2015anyons}.
-Those MPOs form a direct representation of the corresponding fusion tensor category \cite{bultinck2015anyons}, and the idempotents of a related MPO algebra yield an explicit construction of the different superselection sectors corresponding to the emergent anyons of the tensor network~\cite{bultinck2015anyons}.
-Similarly, bosonic symmetry protected topological (SPT) phases of matter have been characterized in terms of matrix product operators \cite{chen2011two,williamson2014matrix}.
-Their classification can be understood in terms of the third cohomology group of the physical symmetry, which is an object that appears naturally when the fundamental theorem of MPOs is applied to a closed algebra of MPOs \cite{cirac2016matrix}.
-One of the advantages of the MPO framework for describing topological phases is that it allows one to perturb away from the fixed point models, hence opening the possibility of studying topological phase transitions \cite{haegeman2015shadows,marien2016condensation}.
+For the bosonic case, explicit many-body realizations of non-chiral TQFTs have been constructed in terms of quantum doubles~\cite{kitaev2003fault} and string-nets~\cite{levin2005string}, whose ground state wavefunctions have a very simple realization in terms of projected entangled pair states~\cite{verstraete2006criticality,gu2009tensor,buerschaper2009explicit} which are a subclass of tensor network states~\cite{bridgeman2016hand}.
+This quantum tensor network representation has led to a mathematical framework in which the symmetries of the entanglement degrees of freedom are represented by an algebra of matrix product operators (MPO)~\cite{schuch2010peps,buerschaper2014twisted,csahinouglu2014characterizing,williamson2014matrix,bultinck2015anyons}.
+Those MPOs form a representation of a fusion tensor category~\cite{bultinck2015anyons}, and the idempotents of a related MPO algebra yield an explicit construction of the different superselection sectors corresponding to the emergent anyons of the tensor network~\cite{bultinck2015anyons}.
+Similarly, bosonic symmetry protected topological (SPT) phases of matter have been characterized in terms of matrix product operators~\cite{chen2011two,williamson2014matrix}.
+Their classification can be understood in terms of the third cohomology group of the physical symmetry, which is an object that appears naturally when the fundamental theorem of MPOs is applied to a closed algebra of MPOs~\cite{cirac2016matrix}.
+One of the advantages of the MPO framework for describing topological phases is that it allows one to perturb away from the fixed point models, hence opening the possibility of studying topological phase transitions~\cite{haegeman2015shadows,marien2016condensation}.

-For the case of fermionic topological quantum field theories, explicit realizations have also been obtained in terms of fermionic string-nets \cite{gu2014lattice,gu2015classification,bhardwaj2016state} and fermionic SPTs~\cite{gu2014symmetry,cheng2015towards,tarantino2016discrete}.
+For the case of fermionic topological quantum field theories, explicit realizations have also been obtained in terms of fermionic string-nets~\cite{gu2014lattice,gu2015classification,ware2016ising,bhardwaj2016state} and fermionic SPTs~\cite{gu2014symmetry,cheng2015towards,tarantino2016discrete}.
 Yet a full understanding of the topological invariants and physical properties of fermionic phases remains to be developed.